nknapp/comment-patterns/docs/contributing.md

 The language-specifications where initially pulled from the
 [language-database of `groc`](http://nevir.github.io/groc/languages.html).

-It may still be good to pull an update from `groc`, which can be done by the following command:
+Pulling updates from `groc` into the files in `languages/patterns` is not such a good idea anymore: Almost all files have been changed manually, so there would be a lot of conflicts to resolve.
+However, it is still possible, since the scripts are still there:

 ```bash
 npm i -d && npm run-script update-from-groc
 ```

-**Please be careful when doing this: Language-specifications may have been changed manually, so be careful not to commit any changed files.**
+**Be careful not to submit any regressions after updating the database.**